 Or perhaps the thrill of horse racing is more your thing?
 Newcastle Racecourse is one of the country’s busiest racecourses with over 60 fixtures a year.
-Home to the world famous Northumberland Plate, a day at the races is a fantastic alternative for you and your mates when your craving a change from the usual night out in town.
-Keep an eye out for their annual student night; it’s a bargain package deal and a night out you’ll remember for the rest of the year.
+Home to the world-famous Northumberland Plate, a day at the races is a fantastic alternative for you and your mates when you’re craving a change from the usual night out in town.
+Keep an eye out for their annual blinker’s student night; it’s a bargain package deal and a night out you’ll remember for the rest of the year.

 While living near the quirky area that is Ouseburn Valley, you’ll be close enough to the city so you can easily walk or cycle to both universities.
 Northumbria University is just a short 10min stroll away and only a little longer to Newcastle University.
 Both easily reached on foot, there are also regular public transport options available nearby.

+With over 31,000 students, Northumbria University is one of the largest universities in the country, with a reputation for academic excellence, specialising in research and business-focused courses.
+Northumbria University was ranked in the top 50 UK Universities and awarded University of the Year in the awards 2022.
 Northumbria works with major employers, including Nike, IBM, Nissan, Proctor & Gamble, the BBC, and the NHS, while more than 560 employers and 60 professional bodies sponsor or accredit the University’s programmes.
 Located in the heart of Newcastle, it is so close to your student accommodation at Portland Green Student Village which means you do not have to wake up too early for your 9am classes.
 In addition, Student Central which you’ll see right after crossing the bridge over the motorway, is the place to go for advice and guidance career placements, disability and welfare issues, finance, course information, volunteering programs on offer, and study abroad potential.
-As a Northumbria student, there are plenty of volunteering opportunities to integrate you into the community and help you gain new skills.
+Being a Northumbria University student, there are plenty of volunteering opportunities to integrate you into the community and help you gain new skills.
 The university is popular with international students looking for academic excellence and great student experience.

+Newcastle University, will take you only 15min on foot to reach and is an award-winning, high-ranking university, being the founding member of The Russell Group.
+It is known the world over for a dedication to innovation, levels of excellence, and creative teaching.
+Their goals are to advance education and research and to help society tackle the many challenges it faces, including research into the Coronavirus vaccine.
+Contemporary course material means students learn about some of the biggest challenges the world is currently facing and start to consider how they could use their skills to impact the world in a positive way.
 Located right in the heart of the thriving city, Newcastle University is in a perfect location so you can enjoy the sights, shopping, nightlife, food scene and culture around your studies.
 With your Newcastle student accommodation just a pleasant walk away from all of this, you’ll have the best quality of life that any student could wish for.
-The university library is the only one in the UK to have received the Charter Mark five times, and now holds the Customer Services Excellence award which replaced it and The Students’ Union is right at the heart of campus, ensuring that there is always something happening, people to meet, things to do and see, no matter what time of day or night you arrive.
+The university library is the only one in the UK to have received the Charter Mark five times, and now holds the Customer Services Excellence award and The Students’ Union is right at the heart of campus, ensuring that there is always something happening, people to meet, things to do and see, no matter what time of day or night you arrive.
 Inside you’ll find the newly refurbished Luther’s Bar, as well as a variety of food and shopping hangouts, including NUSU shop, Subway and more.
 Plenty of club nights each week, gigs and society events are on offer round all year too!
 There are well over 200 societies and sports clubs you can choose from and over 150 volunteer projects to help you add to your CV and develop your skills and employability profile.